AlexeyTolstopyatov/SunFlower/README.md

 <img src="assets/sunflower.svg" height="128" width="128" align="right">

 Sunflower is an open-source, plugin-driven system designed for binary analysis.
-Was inspired by Ghidra, PEAnathomist, CFFExplrer, VBSemiDecompiler, and other toolkits.
-This is a extensible Binary Analysis idea.
+Was inspired by Ghidra, PEAnathomist, CFFExplrer, Semi VB Decompiler, and other toolkits.
+Main idea of it -- make non-monolith application and avoid embedded functions.
+This repository contains just loader details and Windows client.

 This repository includes 4 parts of my work:
  - Extensions Loader (F# `.net8.0`)